dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/azure-active-directory-groups-and-roles.md

 In the *Server* app's `Startup.ConfigureServices` method add logic to make the Graph API call and establish user `group` claims for the user's security groups and roles.

 > [!NOTE]
 > The example code in this section uses the Active Directory Authentication Library (ADAL), which is based on Microsoft Identity Platform v1.0.
-This topic will be updated for Identity v2.0 for .NET 5.
-Track progress on this work by monitoring [[RC1] Microsoft Identity Platform 2.0 for Blazor (dotnet/AspNetCore.Docs #19503)](https://github.com/dotnet/AspNetCore.Docs/issues/19503).

 Additional namespaces are required for the code in the `Startup` class of the *Server* app.
 The following set of `using` statements includes the required namespaces for the code that follows in this section: